prooph/service-bus/README.md

 -----------------------------------

 The goal of ProophServiceBus is to provide a powerful CQRS layer on top of different messaging/worker tools like [PhpResque](https://github.com/chrisboulton/php-resque), [RabbitMQ](https://www.rabbitmq.com/), [Pheanstalk](https://github.com/pda/pheanstalk) or RESTful Messaging API.
 It is designed with flexibility in mind.
-An event-driven system provides the possibility to add plugins or middleware.
-So you can easily hook into the process and adjust it to meet your needs.
+An event-driven system provides the possibility to add plugins for additional functionality.
+You can easily hook into the process and adjust it to meet your needs.

 Installation
 ------------